Thomas Erskine Holland

 Sir Thomas Erskine Holland KC, FBA (17 July 1835 – 24 May 1926) was a British jurist.

+Biography

 After school at Brighton College and studies at Oxford, he practiced law as a barrister from 1863 onwards.
-In 1874, he returned to Oxford, succeeding William Blackstone as Vinerian Reader.
-Later, he became professor of international law and fellow of All Souls College.
+In 1874, he returned to Oxford, elected to the Vinerian Readership in English Law.
+Later, he became Chichele Professor of International Law and fellow of All Souls College.

 His prolific scholarly work, including an often-cited treatise in legal philosophy (Elements of Jurisprudence, 1880), his co-founding and editorship of Law Quarterly Review and his service as a university judge earned him the titles of a King's Counsel and a Fellow of the British Academy, as well as a knighthood in 1917.

 His son, Sir Robert Erskine Holland, was an administrator in British India.

 There is a memorial tablet to him in the chapel of Brighton College.